compi-migui/tfg-doc/src/md/50_methodology.md

 Remember that, because of the way the data was structured, scaling along columns means each reading is being standardized among all the readings from that same sensor-axis and time instant across all trials in the data set.

 #### Dimensionality reduction
 At this point, the values in the data have been scaled column-wise but there are still several thousand columns with readings for each trial.
-This is far more than most machine-learning algorithms are able to handle without collapsing — either by providing nonsense classifications or by requiring more memory and processing resources than a modest data center can provide.
+This is far more than most machine-learning algorithms are able to handle without collapsing — either by providing nonsense classifications or by requiring absurdly large amounts of memory and processing capacity.

 Consider that the information conveyed by the great majority of those readings is quite redundant and serves only to waste and distract.
 It is imperative to condense it down to the most salient characteristics: those that are most useful to distinguish one trial from another, as that is what a classification model will ultimately need to evaluate.